astorDev/nist/proxy/dotnet/article/index.md

 ## Testing The Proxy: Utilizing Postman Echo

-To test the proxying we will need a web app.
+To test the proxying, we will need a web app.
 Let's use the super simple minimal API template:

 ```sh
 dotnet new web
 ```

-We'll use `postman-echo` service for our testing.
-All we'd have to do is to register the typed client in our DI container, access it `HttpClient` and call our `Proxy` method.
-Notice, how we also changed the path from `post` to `echo`:
+We'll use the `postman-echo` service for our testing.
+All we'd have to do is register the typed client in our DI container, access it `HttpClient` and call our `Proxy` method.
+Notice how we also changed the path from `post` to `echo`:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);